Niraj-Fonseka/git-sg/README.md

 1. Navigate to any Git repository.
 2. Run the following command:
    ```
-   gitsg
+   git-sg
    ```
 3. On the first run, you will be prompted to enter the base URL for your Sourcegraph instance.
 This will be saved for future use.

 ### Configuration File
 The configuration file is stored in the appropriate location based on your operating system:
 - macOS: `~/Library/Application Support/gitsg/config`
 - Linux: `~/.config/gitsg/config`
 - Windows: `%APPDATA%\gitsg\config`

+The configuration file contains the base URL for your Sourcegraph instance.
+If you need to change it, simply edit the file.

 ### Requirements
 - Rust installed on your system.